Moderna seeks FDA emergency approval for coronavirus vaccine

 The first injections may come as soon as Dec.
 21 if the FDA gives its approval, the New York Times reported Moderna CEO Stéphane Bancel as saying.

+That would be almost exactly a year after word first emerged from China of a novel coronavirus that had appeared in the city of Wuhan.
+Within a few months, the virus had spread around the globe, and it has now infected more than 62 million people worldwide, resulting in 1.4 million deaths.

-It's the second company to apply for emergency use authorization -- Pfizer submitted its application for its vaccine on Nov.
+Moderna is the second company to apply for emergency use authorization.
+Pfizer submitted its application for its vaccine on Nov.
 20, the Times noted.

+The speed of development and testing by those two companies, and a number of others, is unprecedented -- vaccines can take over a decade to create.
+If Pfizer's and Moderna's concoctions are as effective as early data suggests, they could herald a new era in vaccine and therapeutic design.

+That's because both the two companies used a pioneering technology known as synthetic messenger RNA, or mRNA, a molecule that tells cells how to build proteins.
+With it, you can trick cells into producing proteins usually found in SARS-CoV-2, the virus that causes COVID-19, and stimulate the immune system -- without making patients sick -- to provide protection against infection.

 Discuss: Moderna seeks FDA emergency approval for coronavirus vaccine